vvaltchev/tilck/README.md

 console editors and compilers will be a nice perk.
 At the moment, it is not part of project's goals the kernel to actually have disk drivers: everything is supposed to be in-memory.

-Once the main goal is achieved, this simple kernel could be actually used for any kind of kernel-development *experiments* with the advantage that changes will be *orders of magnitude* simpler to implement in **exOS** compared to doing that in a world-class production-quality kernel like Linux.
-Also, this project may allow anyone interested in kernel development to see how a minimalistic linux-compatible kernel can be written by just looking at its commits, from the first lines of its bootloader to the implementation of its most complex syscalls including, along the way, the story of all of its defects and fixes.

 Current state: the kernel
 ----------------------------------------